The existential approach is increasingly valued for its potential to throw new light on the old human issues which characterise our existence.

 Anxiety can include a feeling of uncanniness and sense of not-being-at-home.
 Though the experience of anxiety can be incredibly debilitating and challenging, it belongs within the realm of our human experience.
 It points to an essential aspect of our humanity and part of the natural human emotional response to circumstances in our lives.

 The philosopher Kierkagaard considered anxiety to be crucial to spiritual life and something which cannot be avoided without cost.
-With anxiety as the starting point of therapy, one can learn to understand and manage it in constructive ways rather than becoming overwhelmed with it.
+With anxiety as the starting point of therapy, one can learn to understand and harness it in useful ways rather than becoming overwhelmed with it.

 Dealing with the pressures of day to day living can evoke stress.
 Within the safety of the therapeutic relationship, there is opportunity to explore and reflect upon the issues in a client’s life that may be contributing to stress.
-This creates an opportunity to better understand one’s situation and move forward by facing up to and managing, rather than avoiding, these frustrations.
+Having the space to better understand one’s situation may help a client to move forward by facing up to and managing, rather than avoiding, these pressures.